-Painless fullness of joy.
-The Christian world has been long in realizing this emancipation of woman expressed by Paul in I Timothy, second chapter, fifteenth verse: "She shall be saved in child-bearing, if they continue in faith and charity and holiness with sobriety."
+Painless childbirth. has been long in realizing this emancipation of woman expressed by Paul in I Timothy, second chapter, fifteenth verse: "She shall be saved in child-bearing, if they continue in faith and charity and holiness with sobriety."

 The banishment of fear insures painless parturition by allowing all the organs to adjust themselves.
 Therefore let the same treatment be given in such cases as with any crisis, seeing all painful manifestations as only indicators that new ideas and expressions are seeking externalization, and need only our co-operation to cause the pain to vanish, and the true condition to be made a triumphant and happy visibility.